The Story and People behind Leeds Tree Care

-Tom Coxhead, is a tree surgeon, musician and teacher; not always in equal measure!
-Tom’s two main passions in life are the great outdoors and music.
-He has previously spent time working in special needs education as well as performing on cruise ships as a pianist but the desire to be outside has led to a focus on tree work for the last 5 years.
-The transition came whilst working at an estate in North Yorkshire for 2 years, looking after 95 acres of predominantly wooded land near Kettlewell.
-This work incorporated everything from gardening, building and maintenance tasks to woodland management, conservation work and tree planting.
-Alongside his current work as a tree surgeon, Tom is both an active member within the local woodland management co-operative, Leeds Coppice Workers and a founding member of Yorkshire Community Woodland Society and is currently undertaking a part time MSC in Arboriculture and Urban Forestry.
-Both living and working in a woodland environment has helped to gain an understanding of the importance that each single tree and plant have within an ecosystem, be it urban or rural, and the role that the human has in maintaining a stable, diverse and healthy ecosystem.
-Tom’s other interests include rock climbing, foraging and wine making!
+is a tree surgeon and musician.
+Over the past 7 years he has gained experience in both arboriculture and woodland management, working for a number of firms.
+The transition to working outdoors came whilst working at an estate in North Yorkshire, looking after 95 acres of predominantly wooded land near Kettlewell.
+Managing this estate incorporated everything from building and maintenance tasks to woodland management, conservation work, tree planting and gardening.
+Alongside his current work with Leeds Tree Care, Tom is both an active member within the local woodland management co-operative, Leeds Coppice Workers and a founding member of Yorkshire Community Woodland Society.
+He is also close to completing a part time MSC in Arboriculture and Urban Forestry.
+One of his specialisms within Leeds Tree Care is the production of tree surveys and reports.
+Living and working in a woodland environment has helped to gain an understanding of the importance that each single tree and plant has within an ecosystem, be it urban or rural, and the role that we can have in maintaining a stable, diverse and healthy ecosystem.
+Tom’s other interests include rock climbing, wine making and Frank Zappa!